how do you say your name?

 are you a full-time photographer?

 I am not, actually!
-I work full-time as a Digital Strategist for a digital marketing agency.
+I work full-time as a digital marketer.
 It's a creative challenge in a completely different way and I love it.

 What tips do you have for aspiring photographers?

 First off, don't let anyone tell you that you need a top-of-the-line camera to be a good photographer.
 False.
 Having a Keurig doesn't make you a barista, having a Kitchen Aid mixer doesn't make you a pastry chef, and having an expensive camera does not make you a photographer.
 Buy what you can, learn the camera basics, and practice taking the same shot a hundred different ways.
 That's how you become a good photographer.
 If you have questions, ask them!
 Attend workshops, reach out to photographers you admire, learn and absorb as much as you can from tutorials.
 Look for inspiration, look for a new perspective.
 You see the world from a human's POV, but what's the same scene like from a dog's POV?
 A bird's POV?
 Soon, you'll start seeing the world in an entirely different way.